Lamiaceae: Mint Family — Mints, Hedge-nettles & Horehound

 Notes:

-This is distinguished mainly by its leaves which reduce in size as they ascend the stem; they are aromatic, linear to lanceolate, serrated, tapered at the base with an acute tip and short hairs below.
+This is distinguished mainly by its leaves, which reduce in size as they ascend the stem.
+The leaves are aromatic, linear to lanceolate, serrated, tapered at the base, with an acute tip and short hairs below.
 Petioles are 5–25 mm long.
-Flowers are pale lilac to white and in whorled clusters at intervals up the stem.
+Flowers are pale lilac to white, in whorled clusters at intervals up the stem.

 Pennyroyal – Mentha pulegium